ChangLiu-bp/changliu-bp.github.io/_pages/cv.md

 ======
 * **Ph.D. in Computer Engineering**, Budapest University of Technology and Economics (BME), 2019–2023
 * **M.Sc. in Electrical Engineering**, Budapest University of Technology and Economics (BME), 2017–2019
-**B.Sc. in Electronic Information Engineering**, Chengdu University of Information Technology, China, 2013–2017
+* **B.Sc. in Electronic Information Engineering**, Chengdu University of Information Technology, 2013–2017
 - Exchange Student: National Central University, Taiwan, 2016
 - Exchange Student: The University of Hong Kong, Hong Kong, 2014